cloudmesh/cloudmesh-nist/docs/nistvol8.md

 keys (e.g., data, processed, model) to an object representing the result.

-  []{#_Toc497917233 .anchor}Object 4.38: Map/Reduce Function

 ```
 {
     'mapreduce_function': {
         'name': 'name of this function',
         'description': 'These should be self-describing',
         'source': 'a URI to obtain the resource',
         'install': {
             'description': 'instructions to install the source if needed',
             'script': 'source://install.sh'
         },
         'eval': {
             'description': 'How to evaluate this function',
             'script': 'source://run.sh'
         },
         'args': [
             {
                 'argument': 'value'
             }
             ],
             'buildInputs': [
                 'list of dependent objects'
             ],
             'systemBuildInputs': [
- 'list of packages'
+            '   list of packages'
             ],
             'outputs': {
                 'key': 'value'
             }
     }
 }
 ```

+Object 4.38: Map/Reduce Function

 One example function is the *NoOp* function shown in Object 4.39.
 In the case of undefined arguments, the parameters default to an identity element.
 In the case of mappings, the identity element is the empty mapping while for lists, the identity element is the empty list.

-  []{#_Toc497917234 .anchor}Object 4.39: Map/Reduce NoOp

 ```
 {
     'mapreduce_noop': {
         'name': 'noop',
         'description': 'A function with no effect'
     }
 }
 ```

+Object 4.39: Map/Reduce NoOp

 ### Hadoop